evantahler/bun-actionhero/README.md

 createdb bun

 # run the app
-bun run --watch index.ts # this will hot-reload the server when server files change bun run index.ts # when working on the front-end, we can rely on next.js' hot-reloading instead of bun's
+bun run --watch actionhero.ts start # this will hot-reload the server when server files change bun run actionhero.ts start # when working on the front-end, we can rely on next.js' hot-reloading instead of bun's
 ```

 To test: